FlyingEwok/install-jdk-on-steam-deck/README.md

 * **JDK 23**: OpenJDK from java.net
 * **JDK 24**: Oracle JDK (latest)

 **Version Detection**: The script intelligently detects if a specific JDK version is already installed and skips reinstallation, while allowing you to install other versions side-by-side.
+If the requested version is already installed, the script proceeds directly to the default version selection menu.

 **Smart Default Selection**: When multiple JDK versions are installed, the script presents an interactive menu to choose your default Java version, automatically recommending the latest (highest numbered) version.
 You can simply press Enter to accept the recommended default or choose any other installed version.